belgif/rest-guide-validator/readme.md

 ```
 ### Exclusions in OpenApi file

-The `x-ignore-rules` property can be added inside a yaml object in the OpenAPI document to ignore this object for one or more rules.
+The `x-ignore-rules` property can io added inside a yaml object in the OpenAPI document to ignore this object for one or more rules.

 _Example_